mbmccormick/mbmccormick.github.io/_posts/2014-11-03-check-microsoft-store-stock-status-with-webscript.md

 ---
 layout: post
-title: 'Check Microsoft Store stock status with Webscript'
+title: "Check Microsoft Store stock status with Webscript"
 ---

 [Microsoft](http://www.microsoft.com) launched their first wearable device last week, the [Microsoft Band](http://www.microsoft.com/microsoft-band/en-us).
 I picked one up last week at my local Microsoft Store and absolutely love it.
 Call me a fanboy, but I am loving the Microsoft kool-aid right now.
 The device has been getting great reviews from the press and is currently out of stock online and in stores.